-Internally, it is used in treatment of diabetes, gout, arthritis, fracture of bones etc. The extract of the bark is used as an astringent for gum and is also useful in diarrhoea.
+Internally, it is used in the treatment of diabetes, gout, arthritis, fracture of bones etc. The extract of the bark is used as an astringent for gum and is also useful in diarrhea.

-In case of toothache, the gum resin of tree is chewed.
+In the case of toothache, the gum resin of tree is chewed.

 Indian Kino Tree is a very famous medicine of diabetes.
 It lowers blood sugar level, cholesterol and triglycerides.
 Indian Kino Tree Tumbler is made from its heartwood.
 The water is stored in this tumbler overnight and taken for managing blood sugar level.